tyronnelazaro/spring-boot-api-date/README.md

 # spring-boot-api-date
-A Simple Serverless Java Spring Boot REST API on AWS Lambda and API Gateway (GET method) which returns the server date, time, and timezone in json format
+A Simple Serverless Java Spring Boot REST API on AWS Lambda and API Gateway (GET method) which returns the server date, time, timezone, and epoch time in json format.

 ## To Deploy
 File Jenkinsfile-aws is a jenkinsfile configuration used by Jenkins pipeline to automatically perform the following stages: